What is a Landscaping and Groundskeeping Worker?

 - Provide proper upkeep of sidewalks, driveways, parking lots, fountains, planters, burial sites, or other grounds features.

-When polled, Landscaping and Groundskeeping Workers say the following skills are most frequently used in their jobs:
+Landscaping and Groundskeeping Workers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.